KawsarHussain/ExaminationAppSolution/README.md

 # How To Run
-To run the application.
+To run the application, firstly make sure that you have developer mode on.
 Open the project in Visual Studio 2022, have the .NET MAUI package installed.
-Click the debug and run button to build the application and run it.
-I did not have enough time to Populate the tables in the tables and thus when you run the application, the first thing you have to do is register yourself as a user and then login.
+Click the debug and run button to build the application and run it.I did not have enough time to Populate the tables in the tables and thus when you run the application, the first thing you have to do is register yourself as a user and then login.